-Securityholders who were unable to attend the AGM online or by telephone were still able to, before the meeting, appoint a proxy or vote by way of a direct voting facility.
+Securityholders who were unable to attend the AGM in person or online were still able to, before the meeting, appoint a proxy or vote by way of a direct voting facility.
 Securityholders were also invited to submit questions in advance of the AGM so that Mirvac could appropriately address these either before or during the meeting.

-All resolutions considered at the 2021 AGM were decided by way of a poll.
+All resolutions considered at the 2022 AGM were decided by way of a poll.

-Details of the format of the 2022 AGM will be provided in the 2022 notice of meeting which will be released to the market later this year.
+Details of the format of the 2023 AGM will be provided in the 2023 notice of meeting which will be released to the market later this year.